code100x/tiplink/README.md

 ## Getting Started

-To get started with the Tiplink, follow these steps:
+To get started with the TipLink, follow these steps:

 1. **Clone the repository:** `git clone https://github.com/code100x/tiplink`
 2. **Install dependencies:** `npm install` or `yarn install`
-3. **Start the application:** `npm run start` or `yarn start`
+3. **Start the application:** `npm run dev` or `yarn start`

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the Tiplink project, please fork the repository and submit a pull request.
+If you'd like to contribute to the TipLink project, please fork the repository and submit a pull request.

 - `github/pull_request_template.md`: Template for pull requests.
 - `github/issue_template.md`: Template for issues.